dreac0nic/slither/README.md

 number of turns, most efficient routes, etc will be taken into account to produce a final, ranked score.

+**NOTE: The rules, especially regarding scoring, may change through future development and these notations may not represent the game's future or current states.**

 ## Tools, Languages, and Libraries!
 Slither is primarily written in Ruby with Ruby on Rails.
 "Snake" itself will be written in JavaScript using the HTML Canvas with other HTML5 support.
 Other obvious